Alexyazdani/HSpice-Analysis-with-Python/README.md

 Lab 4
 Fall 2023

-This project demonstrates how to use python analyze HSpice simulation data.
+This project demonstrates how to use python to analyze HSpice simulation data.

 The Hspice script used in this part of the lab is DRAM.sp.
 The variables C_VAL and W_VAL were created.
 This allows the script to sweep over a range of values.
 These are specified by dram_sweep_data.txt, which is included in a statement at the beginning of the script.
 In the .TRAN line, “SWEEP data = mydata” is appended, which lets the script know what data to sweep.